Before we go any further, there is one thing you absolutely must know: there is no such thing as an espresso bean.

 Before you tip that cup between your lips, though, a great way to eyeball a good espresso shot is the crema.
 It’s reddish-brown and created when air bubbles mingle with the non-soluble oil on the beans.
 It’s the frosting on the cupcake, the sugar on the cookie, the guacamole on the chips, and it’s a good indicator of whether you’ve pulled your shot right.

-If you want an in-depth step-by-step through the process, check out the guide I’ve made you right over here.
+If you want an in-depth step-by-step through the process, check out the guide we've made you right over here.

-I’ve done a decent amount of talking and we haven’t even chatted about beans yet.
+We’ve done a decent amount of talking but we haven’t even chatted about beans yet.
 Let’s get crackin’ on this list, and we’ll learn as we go.
-We’ll start with some light roast options and work our way on up to the ones that match my soul.
+We’ll start with some light roast coffee bean options and work our way on up to the darker roasts.

 I always fancy coffees with a story, especially ones that speak of adventure.
-This White Knight Light Roast coffee is fair trade, organic, and Fresh Roasted Coffee LLC puts a lot of emphasis on how they package their product, which is great!
+This White Knight Light Roast is fair-trade organic coffee, and Fresh Roasted Coffee LLC puts a lot of emphasis on how they package their product, which is great!
 It’s a huge component in the freshness.

 This beautiful bag is 100% Arabica, which is ideal for a shot of espresso.
 It has notes of bing cherry and cocoa.
 Plus, it’s a blend of single-origin coffees with a bold flavor.

-Freshly Roasted Coffee LLC may have a pretty plain-jane sort of name (like, obviously), but their ways certainly aren’t typical.
+Freshly Roasted Coffee LLC may have a pretty plain-jane sort of name, but their ways certainly aren’t typical.
 Headquartered in Pennsylvania, this company’s entire process is worker-, environmentally-, bird-, and rainforest-friendly.

 Volcanic coffee is tops.
 My favorite coffee is always grown on the slope of a volcano, whether it’s Hawaii or Kilimanjaro.
 There’s just something about the ash in the soil and the danger of an impending volcanic eruption that really adds some rev to the morning mug, ya know?